13 Minimalist Habits For A Calmer Home And Life

 8. Organic Decluttering

-I’ve mentioned this before when I talked about how to find the time to declutter because a lot of people really struggle with finding large quantities of time to do big projects of decluttering.
+I’ve mentioned this before when I talked about finding the time to declutter because many people really struggle with finding large quantities of time to do big projects of decluttering.

 Organic decluttering just means that in any area where you already are, you declutter something in that area.
 Let’s say you’re in the bathroom brushing your teeth.
 While you’re standing there, you can go through the medicine cabinet and remove things that you’re no longer using.

-By doing this, you’re following your natural flow of things that you’re already doing in places you already frequent.
+By doing this, you’re following your natural flow of activities in places you already frequent.

 9. Single Tasking

 I know you’ve probably heard about this all over the place.
-But in case you haven’t, single-tasking means doing one activity at a time with as few distractions and interruptions as possible.
+But if you haven’t done so, single-tasking means doing one activity at a time with as few distractions and interruptions as possible.

 Instead of getting overwhelmed and mentally frazzled trying to tackle multiple things at once, just focus on one at a time.
 As soon as I allow myself to focus on one thing, I immediately feel a release.

-It’s also a useful tool to use while decluttering.
+It’s also a useful tool for decluttering.
 Don’t bounce from one room to another and use up all your energy.
-By focusing on one area, you can also see the results of all your work much easier.
+By focusing on one area, you can see the results of all your work much more easily.

 10. Getting Enough Sleep

 Our bodies need that time to rest and repair.
-You might find it actually takes you more time and energy to get things done when you’re not sleeping enough.
+When you're not sleeping enough, you might find it actually takes you more time and energy to get things done.

 11. Inbox Zero